 How home health care can help

-Some of our clients need the same level of hospice or home healthcare or have been experiencing the same health conditions as the civilian population, while others may require different care needs due to injuries, chronic pain or health conditions related to their military experience, even if they took place years or even decades before.
+Some of our patients need the same level of hospice or home healthcare or have been experiencing the same health conditions as the civilian population, while others may require different care needs due to injuries, chronic pain or health conditions related to their military experience, even if they took place years or even decades before.

-As a provider of home care since 2004 in the Cedar Rapids area, we pride ourselves on offering the same high levels of quality of care to all of our clients and make sure that veterans know they are appreciated.
+As a provider of home care since 2004 in the Cedar Rapids area, we pride ourselves on offering the same high levels of quality of care to all of our patients and make sure that veterans know they are appreciated.

 Our efforts include offering access to a variety of therapists who can offer specialized services, including physical therapy, occupational therapy; speech therapy, or massage therapy.